unexploredtest/Wii-RL/README.md

 2. From 200k timesteps to 2M timesteps, the agent will slowly use fewer random actions, but during this period it may be hard to see any improvement.
 3. At 2M-5M timesteps, you should be able to clearly see improvement.
 If not, something is messed up.
 4. When testing this on an i9-13900k and RTX4090, it takes around 12 Hours to get an agent which can consistently finish the race.
+5. When you start a training run, a new folder will be created (something like BTR_MarioKart2000M).
+This will contain a .png file with a graph of reward over time.
+6. By default, the agent will run for 2 Billion frames (500 Million Timesteps).
+This is a LONG time, so don't be waiting around for it to finish.

 Best of Luck!